 “Calm down,” he yelled at them, causing them all to stop yelling and look at him.
 “This is both of our faults, okay?
 And there’s nothing that we can do about it.”

-“You’re wrong,” Ted snapped glaring at Louis, but Louis stood his ground in front of his mother, “if Freya doesn't chose to get rid of this inconvenience, then it’s going up for adoption.”
+“You’re wrong,” Ted snapped, glaring at Louis, but Louis stood his ground in front of his mother, “if Freya doesn't choose to get rid of this inconvenience, then it’s going up for adoption.”

 Louis’s mouth fell open.